teevik/automatic-redshift/README.md

 # Automatic Redshift

-A Linux daemon to automatically adjust your screen's color temperature based on your location and time of day.
+A Linux daemon to automatically adjust screen color temperature based on location and time of day.

 `GeoClue` and a compositor with `wlr-gamma-control-unstable-v1` support is required.